MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 # Markup Languages Integration

 HTML is the standard markup language for web development, used to structure content across virtually all websites.
-Alongside it, CSS is the predominant language for styling, and JavaScript dominates the web as the primary scripting language.
+Alongside it, CSS is the standard language for styling, and JavaScript dominates the web as the primary scripting language.
 Together, these three technologies form the backbone of web development, enabling the creation of dynamic, interactive, and responsive web applications.